Fitzwilliam, NH Zero Stress Leadership Coaching

 We are helping leaders in Fitzwilliam, NH improve their managment style, become better at prioritizing, reduce stress and become more overall emotionally intelligent.

-Jeff Saari, CEO of Jeff Saari Coaching, founded his company in Fitzwilliam, NH in 2007.
+Jeff Saari, CEO of Jeff Saari Coaching, founded his company in 2007.
 His enthusiastic passion and life purpose is to support leadership and cultural excellence in businesses and organizations.
 He works with leaders to achieve a maximum level of emotional intelligence to share with their organizations.
 Jeff teaches communication and meeting facilitation skills, practices one-on-one and group coaching, and leads organizational retreats.

 We work to improve your personal managment skills on a long term basis!

 being on purpose,

 getting the right things done,